 So, here’s the “short” version.

-At 11:01pm on July 16th, 2013, my baby boy was born — Nathan Joel.
+Summer of 2013, my baby boy was born — Nathan.
 My wife and I had a prior loss which shook us to the core.
 And so, the entire time during pregnancy, labor and delivery, we were always in some form, holding our breathes, praying and hoping for the best.
 That our beloved little rib kicking, bed shaking, bundle of joy would be just as healthy on the outside.

 But, first, I need to back this up a little.